Bringing online lessons to life with Canon livestreaming cameras

 The benefits of camera technologies

 With cameras in place, presets ready and the right lighting, what influence will a large sensor or a reliable autofocus have?
-"If you're zoomed in with a Canon PTZ camera, it's easier than with other brands to get a shallow depth of field, so the subject is in focus, but the background isn't,” Tania explains.
+"If you're zoomed in with a Canon PTZ camera, it's easy to get a shallow depth of field, so the subject is in focus but the background isn't,” Tania explains.
 "And when the light levels in the lecture hall or theatre have been dimmed, these cameras work particularly well."

 Canon Europe Product Marketing Specialist Jack Adair says this feature is one on which Canon prides itself.
-"Our PTZ cameras have very good image quality, especially in low-light conditions, which is due to the sensor."
+"Our PTZ cameras have very good image quality, especially in low-light conditions, which is due to our sensors."

-The Canon CR-N500 features a 1.0-type 4K UHD sensor paired with a DIGIC DV6 processor to deliver 4K UHD/30p image quality as well as upscaled full HD/60p images.
+The Canon CR-N500 features a 1.0-type 4K UHD sensor paired with a DIGIC DV6 processor to deliver 4K UHD/30p image quality as well as upscaled Full HD/60p images.
+The CR-N350 has a 1/2.3-type CMOS sensor and a powerful, next-generation DIGIC DV7 processor, the same image processing engine as Canon's top-of-the-line CR-N700, delivering detailed 4K UHD/60p via HDMI1.
 And to ensure the image remains in focus, Canon's remote cameras rely on autofocus (AF) systems that are as dependable as they are fast.

 "One thing people usually experience is losing focus, especially if you're using a shallower depth of field," says Tania.
 "But that's just not a thing with the Canon cameras.
 The autofocus capabilities of these cameras are just so good."

 Jack also highlights the benefits of an extended zoom range for filming in an educational setting.
 "A good zoom range comes into its own when your cameras are positioned at the back of a large lecture theatre or hall," he says.
-Isolating the speaker from so far back requires a flexible range, which is covered on the CR-N300 with a 35mm equivalent of 29.3-601mm and 25.5-382.5mm on the CR-N500.
+Isolating the speaker from so far back requires a flexible range, and the CR-N500 offers a 35mm equivalent focal length range of 25.5–382.5mm, the CR-N300 29.3–601mm, and the CR-N350 approximately 30.0–616mm.

 Elsewhere in Canon's professional camcorder range, the 4K UHD 1.0-type CMOS sensor in the Canon XA75/XA70 camcorder is partnered with a 15x zoom lens, while the 1/2.3-type CMOS sensor in the Canon XA65/XA60 comes with a high-quality 20x zoom.
 "The Canon XA75/XA70 and the CR-N500 both have 15x optical zooms," says Jack.
-"The Canon XA65/XA60 and the CR-N300 actually have longer zooms because they feature slightly smaller cropped sensors."
+"The Canon XA65/XA60, the CR-N300 and the CR-N350 actually have longer zooms because they feature slightly smaller cropped sensors."

 While the Canon XA75/XA70 and Canon XA65/XA60 have their DNA firmly in the world of video capture, they have been developed with livestreaming opportunities very much in mind.